 Did you know?

-– Clearances are granted and adjudicated based on federal NOT state law
+- Clearances are granted and adjudicated based on federal law, NOT state law.

 Who is eligible for a clearance?

-– A person who requires access in support of our business to US intelligence community or Department of Defense
+- A person who requires access in support of our business with the U.S. intelligence community or Department of Defense.

 If you do not hold a security clearance, you will be required to go through a background check before being granted a clearance.
 You will be asked to complete an Electronic Personnel Security questionnaire that contains information regarding your family and questions about your personal background.